huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

-> This parameter must be compatible with the input data and grid.
+> This parameter is mandatory.
+This parameter must be compatible with the input data and grid.
+Specifically, for the imaginary-time axis, the last grid point should be ``\beta``.
+As for the Matsubara frequency axis, the difference between two successive grid points should be ``\pi/\beta``.

 ### offdiag